wardell11/sybil-report/report.md

 Same activity for all addresses of the cluster.

-Also, you can see on Dune that all addresses have the same number of transactions with the same amount and were created 523 days ago.
+Also, you can see on Dune that all addresses have the same number of transactions with the same amount and created 523 days ago.
 <img width="956" alt="Capture d’écran 2024-05-27 à 22 20 13" src="https://github.com/wardell11/sybil-report/assets/170775813/fe0a514e-b481-42f6-ab5e-0177258b702e">

-Same CEX deposit address, cluster, and exact same pattern of interaction with L0 with same amount to farm the airdrop.
+Same CEX deposit addresses, cluster, and exact same pattern of interaction with L0 with same amount to farm the airdrop.
 This is a clear sybil cluster.

 # CLUSTER 19
 The first 12 addresses of the cluster share the same Binance deposit address 0x6ff197905601F6b8F59e3F71849e6a060D1dfd97.
 The rest are linked to numerous addresses of the cluster, multiple times.